 Senior Lecturer, Contextual Studies in Education

 Higher Degree Research Coordinator - Faculty of Humanities, Arts, Social Sciences and Education; School of Education

 Phone: +61 2 6773 3171

-Adele is member of the Education Contexts group within the School of Education.
-Adele is currently the Higher Degree Research (HDR) Coordinator within the School.
+Adele is member of the Education Contexts group within the School of Education and is the Higher Degree Research (HDR) Coordinator within the School.
 Adele is also the president of the Australasian ISSOTL in History board.
 Her research is primarily focused on the teaching of History in Universities in Australia and, more recently, the UK.
 Adele is co-editor (with Professor Jennifer Clark) of the book Teaching the Discipline of History in an Age of Standards (2018).
 Additionally, Adele is interested in exploring and promoting the collaborative practices and opportunities for research within Higher Education.
-Her teaching at UNE is centred on qualitative research methods with pre-service teachers, the internship program and the Enhanced Teacher Training (ETT) scholarship program.
+Her teaching at UNE is centred on qualitative research methods with pre-service teachers and the internship program.